-Friendships and memories to last a lifetime: the Diplomatic Studies programme celebrates its 50th anniversary
+Friendships and memories to last a lifetime: the Diplomatic Studies Programme celebrates its 50th anniversary

 You’ll be hard pushed to find a more distinguished group of alumni than those who have graduated from Oxford’s Diplomatic Studies Programme.
 They include the late prime minister of Pakistan, Benazir Bhutto; the king of Bhutan; and the prime minister of Tuvalu – as well as a number of government ministers and ambassadors from countries all over the world.
-This year the programme, run by the Department of Continuing Education, celebrates its 50th anniversary.
+This year the programme, run by the Department for Continuing Education, celebrates its 50th anniversary.

 When the Foreign Service Programme, as it was then called, was launched in 1969, there was nothing else quite like it anywhere in the world.
 The aim of the one-year postgraduate course was originally to help leaders and future leaders of the newly-independent commonwealth countries acquire the diplomacy skills, strategic thinking, capacity for leadership and knowledge they would need for a successful diplomatic career.
-‘These days there is a plethora of diplomacy courses but ours is unique in being so applied,’ says programme director and former diplomat Kate Jones.
+‘These days there is a plethora of diplomacy courses but ours is unique in being so applied,’ says former diplomat Kate Jones.
 The practical elements of the course include written and spoken skills, critical thinking and negotiation.